opensearch-project/sql/sql-odbc/docs/dev/Pagination.md

-# Opendistro ODBC Driver Cursor (Pagination) Support Design Documentation
+# OpenSearch ODBC Driver Cursor (Pagination) Support Design Documentation

 ## Overview
 OpenSearch ODBC Driver supports forward-only cursor.
 This document illustrates how the cursor(pagination) is handled in the driver.